firefox-devtools/profiler/docs-user/guide-ui-tour.md

 ![A screenshot highlighting the toolbar's share and save as file buttons.](images/ui-tour-share.jpg)

-One of the most powerful and useful features of perf.html is the ability to save and share profiles.
+One of the most powerful and useful features of the Firefox Profiler is the ability to save and share profiles.
 The first step is to hit the *Share...* button.
 After accepting the privacy prompt, the profile will be uploaded to online storage.
 This profile can then be shared in online chat, emails, and bug reports.

 The current view and all of the filters applied to the profile will be encoded into the URL.
 After initially sharing the profile, the *Share...* button will change into a *Permalink* button that can then be used to provide a handy shortened URL to the current view.